1966

 Class Lunch History

 The Class of 1966, Best PHS Class EVER! has met for luncheons almost every month since we organized ourselves in 2015.
 And, quite frankly, there is simply not enough space on this website to document all the great times we’ve had together.
-Plus, if anyone tried to shove all of our brilliance and overall wonderfulness into this format, the world wide web would simply explode.
-So, it is out of respect for Planet Earth that we limit news of our monthly luncheons to just a few of our most recent one or two gatherings.
+Plus, if anyone tried to shove all of our brilliance and overall wonderfulness into this format, it would break the Internet!
+So, it is out of respect for Planet Earth that we limit news of our monthly luncheons to just a few of our most recent gatherings.